rlb222/toKirby/README.md

 # toKirby
  Perch Dashboard app for exporting content to (Kirby) text files and Kirby Blueprint files

-- This software is not ready yet.
+- This software is in progress.

 ## Install like a dashboard app